 Ducted heating and cooling systems are currently the most common choice for homeowners in Bradenton, FL, but that doesn’t mean a ducted system is the best choice.
 Ductless mini-split systems provide homeowners with an excellent alternative, allowing them to improve temperature indoor temperature control while simultaneously increasing ventilation.
+There are so many reasons for homeowners to invest in a mini-split.
 Read on to find out about a few reasons that Florida homeowners are starting to invest in these flexible, efficient systems.

 With Mini-Split Air Conditioning, installers can use customized configurations to ensure maximum comfort and convenience.
 While accepted layouts for conventional ductwork are limited in most modern homes, mini-split systems are much more flexible.
 They can be installed as floor-mounted, ceiling-mounted, or wall-mounted units, making it much easier for installers to ensure optimal placement.